 Treatment first addresses urgent medical needs (including possible sexually transmitted infections) and the child’s immediate safety.
 Referral to a pediatrician specializing in child abuse should be considered.
 In both abuse and neglect situations, families should be approached in a helping rather than a punitive manner.

-Physicians and other professionals in contact with children (eg, nurses, teachers, day care workers, police) are mandated reporters who are required by law in all states to report incidents of suspected abuse or neglect (see US Dept of Health and Human Services, Mandated Reporting).
+Physicians and other professionals in contact with children (eg, nurses, teachers, day care workers, police) are mandated reporters who are required by law in all states to report incidents of suspected abuse or neglect (see Mandatory Reporters of Child Abuse and Neglect).
 Every state has its own laws.
 Members of the general public are encouraged, but not mandated, to report suspected abuse.
 Any person who makes a report of abuse based on reasonable cause and in good faith is immune from criminal and civil liability.
 A mandated reporter who fails to make a report can be subject to criminal and civil penalties.
 The reports are made to Child Protective Services or another appropriate child protection agency.
 In most situations, it is appropriate for professionals to tell caregivers that a report is being made pursuant to the law and that they will be contacted, interviewed, and likely visited at their home.
 In some cases, the professional may determine that informing the parent or caregiver before police or other agency assistance is available creates greater risk of injury to the child and/or themselves.
 Under those circumstances, the professional may choose to delay informing the parent or caregiver.

 Representatives of child protective agencies and social workers can help the physician determine likelihood of subsequent harm and thus identify the best immediate disposition for the child.
 Options include